biosustain/lifelike/appserver/neo4japp/services/annotations/README.md

 ## NLP Service
 The NLP is deployed separately, and is an optional choice in the annotation pipeline.
 It currently only supports Gene, Chemical and Disease.

-We do not use the NLP to `"identify"` entities, but more as a validating veto.
+We do not use the NLP to `"identify"` entities, but more as a suggestion that we can veto.

-What this means is, let's say NLP identified the word `ydhC` as a gene, we do not automatically agree and say it's a gene.
+What this means is, let's say the NLP identified the word `ydhC` as a gene, we do not automatically agree and say it's a gene.
 We look in LMDB first and if we find it in LMDB as a gene, then we now have `"two yes"` that `yhdC` is a gene, so we are more confident and say it's a gene.
-But if we do not find it in LMDB as a gene, then we discard the NLP results for it.
+But if we do not find it in LMDB as a gene, then we reject the NLP results for it.

 ## Future Plans
 As with the entire application, the annotation pipeline is synchronous which is a big limitation.
 We can possibly alleviate these limitations with the two JIRA cards below.